 What is a KPI, anyway?

 KPIs, or key performance indicators, measure successes and areas for improvement.
-KPIs enable companies to set strategy, allocate budget, analyze competition and demonstrate accountability.
+KPIs enable companies to set their content strategy, allocate budget, analyze competition and demonstrate accountability.
 As a B2B SaaS marketer, it’s crucial that you understand which KPI is most likely to be a vanity metric and which KPI is the real deal so you can use helpful data to grow your business.

 Find out which KPI is most likely to be a vanity metric

 Vanity metrics may make your company look good, but they don’t move you closer to your goals.
 Relying on these stats can call your credibility into question and distract from strategic priorities that truly benefit your bottom line.
-Here are 3 examples of which KPI is most likely to be a vanity metric.
+Here are 3 examples that demonstrate which KPI is most likely to be a vanity metric.

-Example #1: Social media followers
+Vanity Metric Example #1: Social media followers

-So instead of using this vanity metric to measure success, track how many people are clicking, commenting on and sharing your content—that’s where the real value lies.
+So instead of using social media followers to measure success, track how many people are clicking, commenting on and sharing your content—that’s where the real value lies.

-Example #3: Newsletter subscribers
+Vanity Metric Example #3: Newsletter subscribers

 Now that you know which KPI is most likely to be a vanity metric, you can focus your time and effort on useful benchmarks that drive results.
-Your colleagues and customers will thank you for it.

 Thanks for joining me SaaS marketers.
 Until next time!